espocrm/documentation/docs/administration/import.md

 ## Importing into Target List

-When you import Contacts, Leads or Accounts, you can add them to some Target List.
+When you import Contacts, Leads or Accounts, you can add them to a specific Target List.
 On the Step 2, you need to add the *Target List* field in the *Default Values* panel and select a needed Target List record.
-You can also use *Update only* or *Create & Update* import type to link existing records with a Target List.
+You can also use *Update only* or *Create & Update* import type to link existing records with a specific Target List.

 ## Relations